 What skills do you need for lacrosse?

-To succeed on the lacrosse field, you need a number of attributes: stamina, timing, quick reactions, strength.
+To succeed on the lacrosse field, you need a number of skills: stamina, timing, quick reactions, and strength.
 But above all, you need excellent ball skills.
 The basic types of skill you'll need include: